billster45/ScienceCritAI/README.md

 ---

 ### [Longitudinal associations between fruit and vegetable intakes and depressive symptoms in middle-aged and older adults from four international twin cohorts](https://billster45.github.io/ScienceCritAI/Depression_fruit_veg_summary_20241206_203504.html)
-**Why read this:** This paper presents a longitudinal study examining the relationship between fruit and vegetable intake and depressive symptoms in middle-aged and older adults, revealing a modest association that suggests dietary habits may influence mental health.
-The use of twin cohorts enhances the study's rigor by controlling for genetic and environmental factors, making its findings particularly relevant for understanding potential dietary interventions in mental health.
+**Why read this:** This paper presents a longitudinal analysis of the relationship between fruit and vegetable intake and depressive symptoms among middle-aged and older adults, revealing a modest association that suggests dietary habits may influence mental health.
+The study's robust twin cohort design enhances the validity of its findings, making it a significant contribution to understanding the potential benefits of nutrition on psychological well-being.

 **Date:** 2024-12-06

 ---

 ### [Efficacy and safety profile of oral creatine monohydrate in add-on to cognitive-behavioural therapy in depression: An 8-week pilot, double-blind, randomised, placebo-controlled feasibility and exploratory trial in an under-resourced area](https://billster45.github.io/ScienceCritAI/CBT_creatine_depression_summary_20241110_105748.html)
 **Why read this:** This paper presents a pilot study investigating the efficacy and safety of oral creatine monohydrate as an adjunct to cognitive-behavioral therapy (CBT) in treating depression.
-The findings indicate a statistically significant reduction in depression scores among participants receiving creatine, suggesting a potential new avenue for enhancing treatment outcomes in under-resourced areas where traditional therapies may be limited.
+The findings indicate a statistically significant reduction in depression symptoms, as measured by PHQ-9 scores, suggesting that creatine may be a promising supplement to enhance the effects of CBT in under-resourced areas.

 **Date:** 2024-11-10